Stony Brook University: Events and traditions

-The Spirit of Stony Brook Marching Band
+Spirit of Stony Brook marching band

-The Spirit of Stony Brook Marching Band was created in 2006 by Jerrold Stein, the Dean of Students at the time, and plays at athletic games and other events.
+The Spirit of Stony Brook marching band was created in 2006 by Jerrold Stein, the dean of students at the time, and plays at athletic games and other events.
 The first public performance was at the September 2006 convocation.
-The band grew to 70 members the second year and added additional staff.
+The band grew to 70 members in the second year and added additional staff.
 The band first traveled to the America East men's basketball tournament in March 2007 and has done so regularly ever since.
 By July 2008, the band had reached 100 members, and by the mid-2010s had attracted over 200 members.

-The Stony Brook marching band first participated in the NYC Columbus Day Parade in 2011, as well as appeared in an episode of Extreme Makeover: Home Edition and a commercial for the New York Lottery.
-The band performed on ESPN's College GameDay in 2017 when an episode was hosted in New York City's Times Square.

-In 2021 during the COVID-19 pandemic, members of the Stony Brook marching band performed in the virtual halftime show for the College Football Playoff National Championship game between Alabama and Ohio State.

-Stony Brook's current Director of Athletic Bands is Justin R. Stolarik, who previously was a director at the University of Wisconsin–Madison and the University of Oklahoma.
+John Leddy was the first director of the marching band, from 2006 to 2013.
+Leddy was followed by Shayna Stahl (2013–2016) and Christopher Parks (2016–2018).
+Justin Stolarik has been the band director since 2018.